Earliest deadline first scheduling: Comparison with fixed-priority schedulers

 It is commonly accepted that an implementation of fixed-priority pre-emptive scheduling (FPS) is simpler than a dynamic priority scheduler, like the EDF.
 However, when comparing the maximum usage of an optimal scheduling under fixed priority (with the priority of each thread given by the rate-monotonic scheduling), the EDF can reach 100% while the theoretical maximum value for rate-monotonic scheduling is around 69%.
 In addition, the worst-case overhead of an EDF implementation (fully preemptive or limited/non-preemptive) for periodic and/or sporadic tasks can be made proportional to the logarithm of the largest time representation required by a given system (to encode deadlines and periods) using Digital Search Trees.
 In practical cases, such as embedded systems using a fixed, 32-bit representation of time, scheduling decisions can be made using this implementation in a small fixed-constant time which is independent of the number of system tasks.
 In such situations experiments have found little discernible difference in overhead between the EDF and FPS, even for task sets of (comparatively) large cardinality.

 Note that EDF does not make any specific assumption on the periodicity of the tasks; hence, it can be used for scheduling periodic as well as aperiodic tasks.

+Critical real-time applications

+Earliest Deadline First (EDF) scheduling finds its most significant applications in real-time systems where missing deadlines can lead to critical consequences.
+These domains typically require deterministic timing guarantees: